How to choose the best travel system

 Best Buy travel systems for less than £200

-This travel system compatible pushchair ticks of lot of boxes for a very reasonable price.
+This travel system compatible pushchair ticks a lot of boxes for a very reasonable price.
 It's easy to fold with one hand, the seat is suitable from birth and it has large wheels which help to make it light and smooth to push.
 It also takes hardly any effort to turn or tilt back when going up kerbs.

 Best travel systems for less than £500